ucsb-cs156/jgrade2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an update to the origional jGrade, now supporting Java17 and jUnit5.
+This is an update to the original jGrade, now supporting Java17 and [JUnit5](https://junit.org/junit5/).
 This provides four
 annotations: `@Grade` (+ `@before` and `@after`) and `@GradedTest`, each meant to help autograde student assignments in Java for the Gradescope autograder.
-When correctly setup, instructors can simply use jUnit5 to write tests for assignemnts.
+When correctly setup, instructors can simply use JUnit5 to write tests for assignemnts.
 This library will automatically capture results, and output the correct json format for Gradescope to read.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>